Nora McConnell Johnson wants to use her MPP skills to make an impact in city-level education policy.

 “During my Admitted Student Day visit, I saw that Harris and UChicago have real impact and ties to the community, and bright professors doing cool research.
 I knew Harris was where I needed to be.”

 And when she arrived for her first year, McConnell-Johnson immersed herself, which led to her participation in Harris Student Government as the Chair of the Social Committee.
-She has been behind the scenes of several events put on at Harris and loves seeing the hard work she puts into them translate into valuable experiences for the larger Harris community.
-She also acknowledges that while the transition to remote presents its own challenges, “It has also provided some new opportunities and exciting ways to reimagine things we’ve done before.”
+She was behind the scenes of several events put on at Harris and loved seeing the hard work she put into them translate into valuable experiences for the larger Harris community.

-One of the most valuable opportunities for many Harris students is their summer internship, and McConnell-Johnson says hers has been no exception.
-She has spent this past summer with Chicago Public Schools’ Office of Equity, focusing on the technical and adaptive shifts toward equity in classrooms across Chicago.
+One of the most valuable opportunities for many Harris students is their summer internship, and McConnell-Johnson said hers was no exception.
+She spent the summer between her first and second year with Chicago Public Schools’ Office of Equity, focusing on the technical and adaptive shifts toward equity in classrooms across Chicago.

 “Plus, the path to my internship almost exclusively happened due to opportunities available to Harris students.
 At a Lunch and Learn event, I met the Chief of Staff for a Deputy Governor who ultimately connected me to CPS and made my internship possible.
 That’s why you go to grad school—to get those connections to get your foot in the door.”
 She was also able to secure funding through Harris and the Institute of Politics, which made her able to work for CPS at no cost to CPS.